Hans Rosling

 Artist.

-Yngve Svalander studied at the Crafts Society School, Academy of Arts and also abroad.
-He worked primarily as a draughtsman and graphic artist and was a cartoonist since 1950 for the newspaper Upsala Nya Tidning.
+Yngve Svalander studied at Slöjdföreningens skola, Konstakademien and also abroad.
+He worked mainly as a draughtsman and graphic artist and was a cartoonist for Upsala Nya Tidning since the 1950s.

 He created 'Kajan', which in 1962 began delivering a daily commentary on the newspaper's feature page.
 The inspiration came from the crows circling the cathedral spires.
 This crow became the newspaper's signature and was published for more than 24 years, six days a week.

-Svalander has also illustrated several books, such as Tore Vretmans Menu (1956) and published the storybook The balloon trip.
+Svalander has also illustrated several books, such as Tore Vretman's Menu (1956) and published the storybook Ballongresan.

 Yngve Svalander is represented in H.M.
 King Gustav VI Adolf's collection, Uppsala University Library and Borås Museum.